Dominien/agentic-orchestration-layer-model/README.md

 - **Verifies**: Writes mandatory Python assertions to prove its own results.

 ### 2. Runtime Code Generation (Capability Layer)
-We do not use standard RAG (Retrieval Augmented Generation).
-We use **CAG (Code Augmented Generation)**.
+Standard RAG (Retrieval Augmented Generation) is not used. **CAG (Code Augmented Generation)** is used instead.
 - **Competitors**: "Here is a text summary of your data."
 (Probabilistic/Fuzzy).
 - **This Agent**: "I wrote a Python script to calculate this exactly.
 Here is the code and the verified result."
 (Deterministic/Precise).

 ### 3. The "Glass Box" Trust Engine
-By visualizing the "Stream of Consciousness" (Reasoning -> Tool -> Result), we solve the "Black Box" trust problem.
+By visualizing the "Stream of Consciousness" (Reasoning -> Tool -> Result), the "Black Box" trust problem is solved.
 The user sees exactly *how* the answer was derived.

 ---